Danville, Texas: Connection to Kilgore and the Crim family

-Danville’s history intersects significantly with Kilgore, founded in 1872.
+Danville's history intersects significantly with Kilgore, founded in 1872.
 The railroad bypassed "New Danville" (a satellite community of the original settlement) to plat Kilgore on land sold by Constantine Buckley Kilgore.
-Among those relocating to Kilgore were members of the Crim family, who became influential in Kilgore’s development.
-Malcolm Crim served as Kilgore’s first mayor after its 1931 incorporation during the East Texas oil boom, and the family owned key downtown properties including the Crim Office Building, Crim Theater, and a bank.
-This migration exemplified the broader exodus from Danville-area settlements to railroad towns.
+Among those relocating to Kilgore were members of the Crim family, who became influential in Kilgore's development.
+Malcolm Crim served as Kilgore's first mayor after its 1931 incorporation during the East Texas oil boom, and the family owned key downtown properties including the Crim Office Building, Crim Theater, and a bank.

 Geography

 Danville is located on Danville Road, south of FM 349 and east of US 259, approximately 3 mi northeast of Kilgore and 8 mi southwest of Longview (Gregg County seat).
 Terrain consists of rolling hills within the East Texas timberlands, drained by tributaries of the Sabine River.